josemanuel22/josemanuel22.github.io/.history/_posts/2023-01-27-automatic_preconditioning_lm_q-Newton_Upd_20230224215635.md

   - We don't need to compute the Hessian, we need to compute $H(m)v$, for any vector $$v$$.
 Can be done by finite diferences (approximation).

 ## Results
-  We test the preconditioned-method in non linear optimization problems and in linear systems arising in finite element models.
+  - Test the preconditioned-method in non linear optimization problems and in linear systems arising in finite element models.
-  - In non linear optimization problems, there is a substantial reduction in the number of C.G. iterations, when $$m=8$$.
+  - Non linear optimization problems, there is a substantial reduction in the number of C.G. iterations, when $$m=8$$.
 For beyond $$m=10$$ most results are indentical to $$m=8$$.
   - For tight tolerance, the benefit can be modest.
 But for relaxed tolerance the saving number of C.G. iterations are important.
-  - With Finite element Matrices, there is also a reduction in the number of C.G. iterations, but there is no reduction of CPU time because matrices are very sparce.
+  - With Finite element Matrices, there is also a reduction in the number of C.G. iterations.
+No reduction of CPU time because matrices are very sparce.
-  -  In general a uniform sampling strategy perform better than saving the last $$m$$ pairs.
+  - Comparing sampling strategies: In general a uniform sampling strategy perform better than saving the last $$m$$ pairs.